 But what happens in the chondrocytes of people with arthritis is that this normal sugar metabolism is so messed up that the cell reverts to an earlier, and less efficient evolutionary means to make energy (called glycolysis) which generates less energy and more oxidants.
 You also get a build up of lactic acid which makes muscles stiff.
 As a result you end up with stiff and achy joints that gradually degenerate.
 This is very similar to what happens to cells that ultimately switch into cancer cells.
 That’s what happens close up in joint cells but pan back to your bloodstream and you’ll see a loss of blood sugar control resulting in craving for carbohydrates and sweet, sugary foods.
 This is how it works:

-You eat some carbohydrate food, which gets digested down into glucose.
+You eat some Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… food, which gets digested down into glucose.
 Your blood sugar (glucose) level goes up.
 In pours insulin (from the pancreas) to get this fuel out of your blood and into the energy factories in cells.
 All is good.

 You eat too many carbohydrate-laden or sugary foods.
 Your blood sugar level goes too high.
 In pours too much insulin and, by now, this has happened so many times your insulin receptors are blunted and less responsive.
 It takes longer to get your blood sugar down which, meanwhile, is damaging your arteries and joints.
 Eventually the insulin kicks in and, with too much glucose – beyond the need of your cells – your liver now has to work double time to store the excess glucose as fats called ‘triglycerides’.
 You then get high blood fats.
 Your poor chondrocytes, ironically starved of a good, clean even supply of glucose, together with other energy nutrients such as B vitamins and antioxidants, switch to ‘glycolysis’ a less efficient way to make energy that makes even more oxidants which damage the joints even more.
 Those overworked and underpaid chondrocytes can’t cope and joint degeneration occurs, along with inflammation and pain.
 Eventually everything starts to break down – cartilage, synovial membrane, bone ends, the meniscus in the knee and even the ligaments that support the joint.